Dre Campbell Farm

 Another backyard weed you can eat is broadleaf plantain.
 Big clumps of it can be quite invasive along paths, in flower beds, and on lawns.

 Broadleaf plantain is very common.
-You can substitute it for spinach or kale in recipes using those vegetables.
+You can substitute it for spinach or kale in recipes that call for those vegetables.

 Use the leaves and flower heads, but it’s best to pick them young for full flavor.